 Job Training for Living Wage Jobs

-For the past 14 years, Wellspring has partnered with North Shore Medical Center and its affiliates to offer our MediClerk job training and placement program to more than 400 students, 85% of whom have secured stable administrative jobs in health care settings.
-Last year, our graduates earned average starting wages of more than $15/hour with benefits, opportunities for advancement, and future tuition support.
+For the past 16 years, Wellspring has partnered with North Shore Medical Center and its affiliates to offer our MediClerk job training and placement program to more than 450 students, 85% of whom have secured stable administrative jobs in health care settings.
+Last year, our graduates earned starting wages of $14-$18/hour with benefits, opportunities for advancement, and future tuition support.
 Approximately 35 students graduate from MediClerk every year.
 For more information about MediClerk, click here.